 Journal of the Royal Australian Historical Society

 The Journal of the Royal Australian Historical Society (JRAHS), the oldest journal of Australian history, was first published in 1906 and is a highly revered and peer reviewed biannual publication.
 The journal contains original, previously unpublished non fiction scholarly articles, reviews and images.
-Abstracts of JRAHS articles are accessible upon publication of each issue.
+Abstracts and index of JRAHS articles are accessible upon publication of each issue.
 The JRAHS has a Green Open Access policy.
 Green Open Access (self-archiving) is when authors deposit a version of their published work into a subject-based repository or an institutional repository.
 Click here to read the article ‘Australia’s Oldest Historical Journal’ by Brian Fletcher (JRAHS Vol. 80, Pts 1&2).

 The JRAHS welcomes submissions.
 All articles are subject to a double blind peer review process.
 Potential article submitters should note that the JRAHS is managed by a volunteer editorial board and is published twice a year.
 Given the volume of submissions, there can be significant waiting times before learning whether an article is suitable for publication.